 Celiac Disease: Signs, Causes & Natural Solutions

-Celiac's is sometimes referred to as a “silent killer” because it causes symptoms within the body that vary greatly from person to person and that are rarely traced back to the true cause of the disease condition.
+Celiac's is often referred to as a “silent killer” because it causes symptoms within the body that vary greatly from person to person and that are rarely traced back to the true cause of the disease itself.

 Celiac Disease is widely known an inflammatory response to gluten within the small intestine, but in many cases, the sensitivity is not to gluten at all - but more specifically to the chemicals that commercially harvested grains are exposed to in their farming, transportation and storage.